vfsc2018/eks-workshop/amplify/content/sam/init/template/_index.en.md

 ```

 ### Hello World Function
 The following section creates a Lambda function with an IAM execution role.
-It also specifies that the code for this Lambda function is located under a folder named _hello-world_, and that its entrypoint is a function named _lambdaHandler_ within a file named _app.js_.
+It also specifies that the code for this Lambda function is located under a folder named _hello-world_, and that its entrypoint is a function named _lambdaHandler_ within a file named _app.py_.

 ```yaml
   HelloWorldFunction: